tableaux2023/tableaux2023.github.io/index.md

 ## Welcome to FroCoS 2021

-FroCoS 2021 will take place at the Computer Science Department of the Middlesex University London, United Kingdom on September 8-10, 2021.
+FroCoS 2021 will take place at the Computer Science Department of the Birmingham University, United Kingdom on September 8-10, 2021.

 The conference is the 13th in a series of meetings of the International Symposium on Frontiers of Combining Systems (FroCoS).